Mohelnice: Economy

 Mohelnice is predominantly industrial town with significant electrotechnical, engineering and construction industries.
 There is an industrial zone on the eastern outskirts of the town.
-The largest employers based in the town are Hella Autotechnik Nova, manufacturer of lighting for the automotive industry, and Montix a.s., manufacturer of plastic parts, especially for the automotive industry.
+The largest employer based in the town are Hella Autotechnik Nova, manufacturer of lighting for the automotive industry.
+With more than 3,000 employees, it is the largest industrial company in the Olomouc Region.
+The second most notable company in the town is Montix (manufacturer of plastic parts, especially for the automotive industry).

+Transport

+The I/35 road (part of the European route E442) passes through the town.
+It replaces the unfinished section of the D35 motorway from Olomouc to the Hradec Králové Region.
+The I/44 road splits from it and connects Mohelnice with Šumperk and Jeseník.

+Mohelnice is located on the railway lines Prague–Olomouc (further continuing to Vsetín or Staré Město) and Nezamyslice–Kouty nad Desnou.

 Culture

 From 1975, Mohelnice was known for the folk and country music festival Mohelnický dostavník.
 The tradition ended in 2020.

 Sights

 The historic centre consists of the historic floor plan of the town with a central square and annular streets.
 The Svobody Square is partially lined by two-storey burgher houses.
 Remains of the walls and the northern entrance gate from 1540 have been preserved from the town fortifications.

 The second important area is the Kostelní Square with the parish Church of Saint Thomas of Canterbury.
 The original church on this site was first mentioned in 1247.
 This church was expanded in the 14th century, and rebuilt in the 15th century after it was burned down.
 Gothic, Renaissance and Baroque style intertwines in its construction.
 The last modifications were in the Neo-Gothic style.
 It has a rich baroque interior decoration.
 The church tower is the landmark of the town.

 The Church of St. Stanislaus was built in 1584.
 It was baroque reconstructed in the 17th and 18th centuries.

 The Bishop's Castle on the Kostelní Square is one of the oldest preserved buildings in whole region.
 It was built in the 13th century at the latest.
 Today, there is a regional museum.